lm-deeley-aus/89159/README.md

     *kubectl uncordon <node name>*

 2. For worker nodes, it is going to depend on if we are in an outage window or not.
 A pre-requisite for no outage is that we need enough worker nodes so that we can cordon off one worker node, and have all workloads able to reschedule to the remaining resources.
-If we are in an outage window, there’s certain things we can expedite.
+If we are in an outage window, there’s certain things we can expedite.<br>
 A. Drain and cordon the node<br>
 o	If multiple nodes exist on the list from DEV AWS:
 	If we’re in an outage window: